A New Way Forward for

 CIVPAC’s logo is Goya’s “The Sleep of Reason” (1798): “The sleep of reason brings forth demons.”
 We believe sound public policy depends on reasoned debate, not ideological extremes.

 CIVPAC’s logo, above, is Goya’s The Sleep of Reason (1798).
-The inscription—‘The sleep of reason brings forth demons’—captures our belief that sound public policy depends on reasoned debate.
+The inscription—‘The sleep of reason brings forth demons’—captures our belief that sound public policy depends on reasoned debate, not ideological extremes.